Mr4500/createChesterHackathonWebsite/README.txt

+Download from github
 Open in vscode
 click run
-click the ip address that comes up in the terminal
+click the ip address that comes up in the terminal (either one works)